Applications to the Masters Program MUST include the following:

 U.S. Deadline: Applications for the M.S.
 Program will be accepted from October 1st through May 15th for fall admission.

 International Student Application Deadline: May 1st, 2020

 Students in the Criminology Masters program are eligible for departmental and research grants when available.
-Admissions offers cannot be tied to the full financial support.
+Admissions offers cannot be tied to full financial support.

 Loans are also available.
 Information about loans can be found here.